betajs/betajs/docsrc/tutorials/collections.md

 	var collection = new BetaJS.Collections.Collection();
 ```

-You can add and remove items as follows:
+You can add, remove and access items as follows:

 ```
 	collection.add(item);
 	collection.remove(item);
+	collection.getByIndex(0);
 ```

 Item can either implement *Properties* or be a bare JSON object in which case it will be converted to a Properties instance.